ethereum/web3.py/docs/providers.rst

 Geth dev Proof of Authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To connect to a ``geth --dev`` Proof of Authority instance with defaults:
+To connect to a ``geth --dev`` Proof of Authority instance with
+the POA middleware loaded by default:

 .. code-block:: python